Memorandum of Understanding between the University of West Attica—specifically the Department of Occupational Therapy—and the NGO KAPA3.

 Kapa3 in the First Half of March: Actions, Collaborations, and Updates for Oncology Patients

-During the first half of March, Kapa3 continued to highlight important topics concerning the support, rights, and daily lives of oncology patients through initiatives, collaborations, and informational activities.
+During the first half of March, Kapa3 continued to highlight important topics concerning the oncology patient support, rights, and daily lives through initiatives, collaborations, and informational activities.

 Efforts focused both on strengthening access to information and services, and on promoting practical and digital tools that make patients’ daily lives easier.